Ayla's Acres Animal Resource Center

-Peter's Friends will be a one-stop solution where dogs and cats will be vetted, fed, loved, and cared for while awaiting adoption.
+Ayla's Acres Animal Resource Center (formerly Peter's Friends Resource Center) will be a one-stop solution where dogs and cats will be vetted, fed, loved, and cared for while awaiting adoption.

-Peter’s Friends is a 17-acre property in St. Johns County that will provide Northeast Florida with a modern, clean, and compassionate rescue center.
-Providing shelter; adoption; low-no-cost spay, neuter, and vaccinations for dogs and cats; and an educational center to accommodate thousands of children and adult groups each year.
+Ayla's Acres Animal Resource Center (formerly Peter’s Friends) is a 17-acre property in St. Johns County that will provide Northeast Florida with a modern, clean, and compassionate rescue center.
+Providing shelter; adoption; no- to low-cost spay/neuter; vaccinations for dogs and cats; and an educational center to accommodate thousands of children and adults each year.

 But veterinary care is only part of the solution to controlling animal overpopulation and health issues.
 Education is essential.
 For that reason, Peter’s Friends’ education center will meet the highest standards of animal education and community outreach and will be a magnet for all.
 Visitors will learn about the importance of spay and neuter in the battle against animal overpopulation, as well as pointers and time-tested methods on how to take care of animals in the home.